 Charter-Spectrum: Free Access to broadband and WiFi services to households with students

-Charter-Spectrum announced Friday it will offer free access to broadband and WiFi services to households with students who do not already have the services. free broadband and Wi-Fi access will be available for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription at any service level up to 100 Mbps.
+Charter-Spectrum has extended the offer of free 60-Day Spectrum Broadband Internet & WiFi through June 30.
+This offers free access to broadband and WiFi services to households with students who do not already have the services.
+Free broadband and Wi-Fi access will be available for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription at any service level up to 100 Mbps.
+Customers who live in a Spectrum market and do not currently have broadband, should contact Spectrum at 1-844-488-8395 to sign up.
+A free self-installation kit will be provided to new student and educator households.

 Food and Grocery Resources in Columbus